-- Now go to the parent folder of the extracted folder and right click on the targeted folder.
+- Now go to the parent folder of the extracted folder and right-click on the targeted folder.
 Choose Services > “New terminal at the folder.”

-Some important ADB Commands
+3] Some essential ADB Commands

 adb devices– ensures your device is connected to PC/Mac.

-adb push– send files to smartphone directory.
+adb push– send files to the smartphone directory.

-adb pull– copy files from Android device.
+adb pull– copy files from an Android device.

 adb reboot– restarts the device.